alexanu/afk_trader/README.md

  If you'd like to replicate this project head over to the readme.md in the cfn directory

  ### This is not financial advice.
 Only risk what you are willing to lose when participating in the stock market.
-The Maintainers of this repository are not responsible for your gains or losses when utilizing this bot.
+The Maintainer of this repository are not responsible for your gains or losses when utilizing this bot.

  ## Architecture